Thekua Recipe – Indian Fried Cookies

 • Add this hot ghee into the dry ingredients and mix with a spoon.

-• Then using your fingers mix the ghee with the flour till you get a breadcrumb consistency.
-When you press the mixture it should form a lump.
+• When the mixture becomes warm or cool enough to handle, then using your fingers mix the ghee with the flour till you get a breadcrumb consistency.

-• Heat until all the jaggery melts.
+• Heat until all the jaggery melts on medium-low flame.

 • Add hot jaggery solution in parts to the flour and mix with a spoon first.